ja88a/openapi-nestjs-auth-mongo/README.md

 ## Important

-> Still on trial phase, tests will be based on real projects / specific cases.
+> Still on trial phase.
 Updates, customizations and new features are still required.

 You can [Request Feature][sopenapi-issues] or [Report Bug][sopenapi-issues]